Chart Color Schemes

 The level of residential development activity in Charlemont was found to be higher than 90% of real estate markets across the country

-AreaSearch analysis of ABS building approval numbers shows Charlemont has recorded around 222 residential properties granted approval each year over the past five financial years ending FY-25.
-This totals an estimated 1,113 homes.
-So far in FY-26146 approvals have been recorded.
-On average, 1.5 new residents arrive per new home annually between FY-21 and FY-25, suggesting balanced supply and demand dynamics.
+AreaSearch analysis of ABS building approval numbers indicates Charlemont recorded around 222 residential properties granted approval each year over the past five financial years, totalling an estimated 1,113 homes.
+As of FY-26146 approvals have been recorded.
+On average, 1.5 new residents arrived per new home annually between FY-21 and FY-25, suggesting a balanced supply and demand dynamic.
+The average construction value of new homes was $352,000 during this period.

-New homes are being built at an average expected construction cost value of $352,000.
-This financial year, $1.6 million in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to Rest of Vic., Charlemont shows 736.0% higher construction activity per person.
-New development consists of 92.0% standalone homes and 8.0% attached dwellings, maintaining the area's traditional low density character.
-The location has approximately 14 people per dwelling approval, indicating an expanding market.
+This year, commercial development approvals totalled $1.6 million, indicating a predominantly residential focus.
+Compared to Rest of Vic., Charlemont exhibited 736.0% higher construction activity per person, offering buyers greater choice and reflecting strong developer confidence in the area.
+New developments consisted of 92.0% standalone homes and 8.0% attached dwellings, maintaining the area's traditional low-density character focused on family homes.
+The location had approximately 14 people per dwelling approval, suggesting an expanding market.
+According to AreaSearch's latest quarterly estimate, Charlemont is projected to add 3,557 residents by 2041.

 Frequently Asked Questions - Development